 However, another warzone is hurting and destroying lives as we speak, where everyone is fending for themselves.
 The subject we are trying to touch is the economic impact of this pandemic and how it has affected every industry.
-In the US, the economic impact of this pandemic was felt to its cores.
+In the US, the economic impact of this pandemic was felt to its cores and the current status of US economy is under hot water to some extent.
 Before the pandemic, the economy was doing well as it was predicted.
 According to reports, the unemployment rate was at a 50-year low.
 People were getting jobs, and the industries were booming.
 The inflation rate was under the mandated 2 percent.

 However, as the pandemic raged on and the stay home orders were given, a significant portion of the country was closed off.
 Many industries were not allowed to work, which paved ways for people to be laid off and bankruptcies being filed.
 This year, unemployment has hit 14.7 percent, where the gross domestic product (GDP) in the second quarter of the year has fallen by a shocking 31.40%.

 The consumer-centric economy of the USA was given a small boost due to the stimulus package.
 However, that is not sustainable, and there need to be some long-term solutions through job creation.
 There are a few opportunities that can somewhat revive this economy.